 The Department of Biochemistry offers travel awards to IPiB graduate students assigned to a biochemistry department faculty member’s lab and to postdocs in any biochemistry department faculty member’s lab.
 Students in other programs, students in other departments, staff, and scientists are not eligible.
 Applicants must be giving an oral presentation or be first author on a poster being displayed.

 If you receive a travel allowance through a fellowship or grant, use funds from this source first.
 Students on training grants should request travel funds first from the grant.
 Biochemistry may then supplement such awards up to the $500 or $700 limit.
 Postdoctoral fellows with travel allowances are not eligible.
 A copy of the poster or talk abstract, with authors listed, must accompany the application.
+For more information and for the application go here.

 Additional Funding